vrivier/pos-tagger/README.md

 The data is in french.

-For classifying each word, the features are :
-- first letter is uppercase
-- whole word is uppercase

-The classification also includes surrounding words in a window of 2 (left and right, total words = 5) and suffixes.
+For classifying each word, the main features are the word itself + surrounding words in a window of 2 (left and right, total words = 5) and suffixes.

 Features can be found in file test_features.py , function get_features .